 The Logitech G Pro keyboard is a tenkeyless size keyboard, which means it excludes the numpad.
-This size means this keyboard is great for ergonomic purposes, keeping your hands close together or if you have a small desk in general.
+This size means this keyboard is great for ergonomics, keeping your hands close together when gaming or if you have a small desk in general.
 We’d recommend TKL size as an ideal size for gamers, but stay away from this keyboard if you bind actions to your numpad in games.

 The Logitech G Pro bucks some trends in “gaming” keyboards, sporting a minimal design, no major flourishes, sharp angular edges or dials, just a black rectangle.
 The overall foot print of the keyboard is small, with the frame just barely extending past the standard TKL layout, the keyboard measures in at 15.3 cm height, 36 cm width and 3.45 cm depth.